sunscale/Akantu/doc/dev-doc/manual/constitutive-laws.rst

 (such as high temperatures).

-The standard rheological linear solid model (see Sections 10.2 and 10.3 of :cite:`simo92`) has been implemented in .
+The standard rheological linear solid model (see Sections 10.2 and 10.3 of :cite:`simo92`) has been implemented in ``Akantu``.
 This model results from the combination of a spring mounted in parallel with a spring and a dashpot connected in series, as illustrated in Figure `[fig:smm:cl:visco-elastic:model] <#fig:smm:cl:visco-elastic:model>`__.
 The advantage of this model is that it allows to account for creep or stress relaxation.
 The equation that relates the stress to the strain is